Yashrajmotwani/tool_ise_iittp_2025/README.md

 #### How Heatmap Toggle Works
 When toggled **ON**, the extension:

-- Clears any previous decorations ✨
+- Clears any previous decorations
-- Runs Lizard analysis again 🧑‍💻
+- Runs Lizard analysis again
-- Applies new heatmap overlays based on updated complexity 🔥
+- Applies new heatmap overlays based on updated complexity

-When toggled **OFF**, it clears the decorations without deleting the stored analysis 🧹.
+When toggled **OFF**, it clears the decorations without deleting the stored analysis.

-When switching between files, the heatmap auto-applies if it was visible previously 🔄.
+When switching between files, the heatmap auto-applies if it was visible previously.

 #### Supported Languages
 Works with major languages supported by Lizard, including: